aeturrell/coding-for-economists/code-best-practice.md

 list_var = [1 , 2 , 3 , 4]
 ```

-There are packages that can re-organise your whitespace for you that we'll meet in the next chapter.
+There are packages that can re-organise your whitespace for you; these are featured in the Chapter on {ref}`code-advcd-best-practice`.

+In summary,

+ - indent using 4 spaces (spaces are preferred over tabs)
+ - lines should not be longer than 79 characters
+ - avoid multiple statements on the same line
+ - top-level function and class definitions are surrounded with two blank lines
+ - method definitions inside a class are surrounded by a single blank line
+ - imports should be on separate lines

 ### Line width and line continuation